The testing part of the process is absolutely crucial, so make sure that you’ve devoted sufficient time for it in your plans.

 Despite all your careful planning and preparation, this part can still be nerve-wracking.
-Monitoring tools and dashboards can be useful to keep abreast of the process, with milestones that turn green as they’re achieved and fully-configured notifications.
+Monitoring tools and dashboards can be useful to keep abreast of the process.
+Complete with milestones that turn green as you achieve them, in addition to a full configuration of notifications.

-Finally, don’t go live without a contingency plan and ensure you’re able to fall-back onto your old infrastructure should anything go wrong.
+Finally, don’t go live without a contingency plan.
+Thus, you can ensure you’re able to fall-back onto your old infrastructure should anything go wrong.

 Post go-live support

 Make sure that you have post go-live support in place for the data migration as well as the new application.
-Ideally, you need someone who intrinsically understands the DQRs and migration controller and has been exposed to the totality of your legacy data – one of your migration developers would be perfect.
+Ideally, you need someone who intrinsically understands the DQRs and migration controller.
+Moreover, one ready for the totality of your legacy data – one of your migration developers would be perfect.

-It’s probable that your application is a significant focal point for wider business operation and processes, and with that comes a need to integrate your application with other technologies.
-This in itself is a distinct workstream that needs to be addressed, and should be taken into account during your landscape analysis.
-When you are considering integration, it’s likely that there are lots of off-the-shelf integrations you can use, or alternatively, you may be able to use the ETL (extract, transform, load) tool you built your migration controller in, along with much of the transformation and load code.
+It’s probable that your application is a significant focal point for wider business operation and processes.
+Additionally, with that comes a need to integrate your application with other technologies.
+This in itself is a distinct workstream to address, and you should account for it during your landscape analysis.
+When you are considering integration, it’s likely that there are lots of off-the-shelf integrations you can use.
+In contrast, you may be able to use the ETL (extract, transform, load) tool you built your migration controller in.
+In addition, along with much of the transformation and load code.